Fairness Without Harm: An Influence-Guided Active Sampling Approach: More details of related work

+\textbf{Pareto optimality} In the field of fairness in machine learning, Pareto optimality indicates the theoretical frontier of fairness accuracy tradeoff, meaning that fairness can not be improved without worsening model accuracy.
+Existing methods primarily focus on seeking the Pareto frontier of fairness accuracy tradeoff for the neural network classifier, instead of reaching a better one.
+For example, Balashankar et al. \citep{balashankar2019fair} first analyzes the Pareto optimality for classifiers within the context of fairness constraints.
+Wang et al. \citep{wang2021understanding} explores the multi-dimensional Pareto frontiers of the fairness-accuracy tradeoff in the multi-task setting.
+Another works \citep{martinez2020minimax, martinez2019fairness} target to obtain a Pareto efficient classifier to reduce worst-case group risks by formulating group fairness as a multiple-objective optimization problem, where each group risk is an objective function.

-\textbf{Fair classification.} The fairness-aware learning algorithms, in general, can be categorized into pre-processing, in-processing, and post-processing methods.
+\textbf{Fair classification} The fairness-aware learning algorithms, in general, can be categorized into pre-processing, in-processing, and post-processing methods.
 Pre-processing methods typically reweigh or distort the data examples to mitigate the identified biases \citep{asudeh2019assessing,azzalini2021fair,tae2021slice, sharma2020data,celis2020data,chawla2002smote,zemel2013learning,chen2018my}.
 More relevant to us is the \textit{importance reweighting}, which assigns different weights to different training examples to ensure fairness across groups \citep{kamiran2012data, jiang2020identifying, diesendruck2020importance,choi2020fair, qraitem2023bias, li2019repair}.
 Our proposed algorithm bears similarity to a specific case of importance reweighting, particularly the 0-1 reweighting applied to newly added data.
 The main advantage of our work, however, lies in its ability to operate without needing access to the sensitive attributes of either the new or training data.
 Other parallel studies utilize importance weighting to learn a complex fair generative model in a weakly supervised setting \citep{diesendruck2020importance, choi2020fair}, or to mitigate representation bias in training datasets \citep{li2019repair}.
+Post-processing methods typically enforce fairness on a learned model through calibration \citep{feldman2015computational, feldman2015certifying, hardt2016equality}.
+Although this approach is likely to decrease the disparity of the classifier, by decoupling the training from the fairness enforcement, this procedure may not lead to the best trade-off between fairness and accuracy \citep{woodworth2017learning,pleiss2017fairness}.
+In contrast, our work can achieve a better trade-off between fairness and accuracy, because we reduce the fairness disparity by mitigating the adverse effects of distribution shifts on generalization error.
+Additionally, these post-processing techniques necessitate access to the sensitive attribute during the inference phase, which is often not available in many real-world scenarios.